 Meals and drinking water

 Breakfast is served from 9 am.
 A cooked breakfast is prepared on Mondays, Wednesdays and Fridays; Volunteers can choose to have either brown or white toast, eggs - as you like them, bacon or sausages, mushrooms, grilled tomato.
 On Tuesdays and Thursdays, porridge, cereals, toast and preserve are served.
 Fresh fruit is always available (seasonal)

-Lunch is served from 12:30 pm.
-Lunch consists of a cooked dish on Tuesdays and Thursdays, and cold spread, including meat, cheese, bread and salad on other weekdays.
-Volunteers are responsible for preparing breakfast and lunch for the rest of the group on Saturdays and Sundays.
-The housekeeping staff will do the washing up from breakfast and lunch on weekdays.
+Lunch is served from 13:00 - 14:00.
+Lunch consists of a cooked dish on Tuesdays and Thursdays (mostly Pasta dishes), and cold spread, including meat, cheese, bread and salad on other weekdays.
+Volunteers are responsible for their breakfast and lunch on Saturdays and Sundays.
+During the week, the housekeeping staff will do the washing up from breakfast and lunch.